 Mindfulness is different from relaxation; it involves simply being fully aware of body and mind, rather than necessarily trying to change anything.
 It can be great way of tuning in and ease distressing emotions.

 Doing a simple breathing exercise can be a really useful way to tackle feelings of nervousness, anxiety, anger, irritability or stress.

 Get some light

 Get as much natural light as possible during the day.
 Make sure to open curtains and windows to let light and fresh air into your home.
 Go outside for a walk.
 Anything you do that increases your exposure to natural light will help boost your mood.
 This is especially true if you find your mood is worse during the winter and on dark days.
-Natural light is best, but if you find the lack of light in winter affects your mood, consider investing in a full-spectrum light bulb or SAD lamp as well.
+Natural light is best.

 Use colours to boost your mood